-ARTICLE 5: REGULAR AND ADVISORY COMMITTEES
+ARTICLE 6: REGULAR AND ADVISORY COMMITTEES

-5.1 The Board of Directors may establish any number of regular and advisory committees to achieve its goals and purposes.
+6.1 The Board of Directors may establish any number of regular and advisory committees to achieve its goals and purposes.
 The number of members of each regular or advisory committee shall be determined by the Board of Directors.
-Committees may include, but are not limited to: Finance Committee; Nominating Committee; Fundraising Committee; Social Committee; Membership Committee.

-5.2 The number of members of each regular or advisory committee shall be elected by the affirmative vote of a majority of the Board of Directors and shall serve until resignation or removal by the affirmative vote of a majority of the Board of Directors.
+Committees may include, but are not limited to: Finance Committee; Nominating Committee; Fundraising Committee; Social Committee; Membership Committee; Meet Committeewoman .
+6.2 The number of members of each regular or advisory committee shall be elected by the affirmative vote of a majority of the Board of Directors and shall serve until resignation or removal by the affirmative vote of a majority of the Board of Directors.

-5.3 Each regular and advisory committee shall have the power to advise the Board of Directors and such other powers as the board of Directors may grant it consistent with law, the Articles of Incorporation, and the Bylaws.
+6.3 Each regular and advisory committee shall have the power to advise the Board of Directors and such other powers as the board of Directors may grant it consistent with law, the Articles of Incorporation, and the Bylaws.